Abortion Pill vs. Surgical Abortion: What Is the Difference?

 March 31, 2026

-The abortion pill uses two medications to end a pregnancy and can be used up to 10 weeks.
-Surgical abortion is a brief in-clinic procedure that can be used later in pregnancy.
+The abortion pill uses two medicines to end a pregnancy, and it can be used up to 10 weeks.
+Surgical abortion is a short procedure done in a clinic, and it can be used later in pregnancy.
 Both are safe and effective.
-The Center for Women offers the abortion pill only — not surgical abortion.
+The Center for Women offers the abortion pill only, not surgical abortion.

 What is the abortion pill?

-The abortion pill is a two-medication process that ends an early pregnancy.
-It can be used up to 10 weeks of pregnancy (measured from the first day of your last menstrual period).
-The two medications are mifepristone, which blocks the hormone progesterone needed for the pregnancy to continue, and misoprostol, which causes the uterus to contract and pass the pregnancy.
+The abortion pill is a two-medicine process that ends an early pregnancy.
+It can be used up to 10 weeks of pregnancy, counted from the first day of your last period.
+The first medicine, mifepristone, blocks progesterone, a hormone the pregnancy needs to continue.
+The second, misoprostol, makes the uterus contract and pass the pregnancy.

-You take the first pill (mifepristone) at the clinic during your appointment.
-The second set of pills (misoprostol) is taken at home 24 to 48 hours later.
-Most patients experience cramping and bleeding within 1 to 4 hours of taking misoprostol.
-The process is similar to a heavy period with strong cramps.
+You take the first pill (mifepristone) at the clinic during your visit.
+You take the second set of pills (misoprostol) at home 24 to 48 hours later.
+Most patients start cramping and bleeding within 1 to 4 hours after that.
+It feels much like a heavy period with strong cramps.

-The abortion pill is 93 to 98% effective.
-The entire process happens over a few days, with the heaviest symptoms lasting 4 to 6 hours after taking misoprostol.
+The pills work 93 to 98% of the time.
+The process takes a few days, and the heaviest symptoms last 4 to 6 hours after misoprostol.
 A follow-up visit confirms the abortion is complete.

 What is surgical abortion?

-Surgical abortion, also called procedural abortion or in-clinic abortion, is a procedure performed by a provider in a clinic or medical facility.
-The most common type is vacuum aspiration, which uses gentle suction to empty the uterus.
-It can be used from about 5 to 6 weeks of pregnancy up to the legal limit in the state where it is performed.
+Surgical abortion, also called procedural or in-clinic abortion, is done by a doctor at a clinic or medical facility.
+The most common type is vacuum aspiration, which uses suction to empty the uterus.
+It can be done from about 5 to 6 weeks of pregnancy up to the legal limit in the state where it takes place.

 The procedure itself takes about 5 to 15 minutes.
-Patients typically receive local anesthesia (numbing at the cervix) or moderate sedation.
-Recovery in the clinic takes about 30 minutes to an hour.
-Most patients go home the same day and can return to normal activities within 1 to 2 days.
+Patients usually get numbing medicine at the cervix (local anesthesia) or moderate sedation.
+Recovery at the clinic takes about 30 minutes to an hour.
+Most patients go home the same day and get back to normal life in 1 to 2 days.

-Surgical abortion is over 99% effective.
-It is completed in a single visit, and there is no medication to take at home afterward.
-Bleeding after the procedure is usually lighter than with the abortion pill.
+Surgical abortion works over 99% of the time.
+It is finished in one visit, with no medicine to take at home afterward, and bleeding is usually lighter than with the abortion pill.

 How do the two methods compare?